 Food intolerances are most likely to occur within 30 minutes to a few hours’ time, depending on how quickly the transit time varies from person to person.

 Food sensitivities are the most difficult to identify through food-symptom journals alone because we can have a reaction up to 96 hours after consumption of the food.
-Yikes!
-This is why I include food sensitivity testing in my VIP program for people with specific types of conditions that don’t seem to respond to any kind of cookie-cutter approach (whether traditional or alternative).

 The best way to rule out food allergies (aside from “oral challenge tests” which can be very scary and traumatizing for people with severe reactions) is to get a skin test and blood test from a doctor at a local allergy clinic.